LyonSyonII/hunt-rs/README.md

     -f, --first    Stop when first occurrence is found

-    -h, --hidden   If enabled, it searches inside hidden and ignored directories.
+    -H, --hidden   If enabled, it searches inside hidden and ignored directories.

                    The list of ignored directories is:
                    "/proc", "/root", "/boot", "/dev", "/lib", "/lib64",